Avast Security for Mac

 Get security tips for your Mac, straight from the experts

-Mac users often feel protected by the built-in security features in macOS, but can Macs get viruses too?
-Find out why you may not be as secure as you thought.
+Mac users often feel protected by the security features in macOS, but Macs can get viruses.
+Find out why Mac viruses can still be a threat.

 Your Mac is not invincible!
 Read our full guide and find out how to optimize your security preferences, empty your trash securely and protect your device.